Elanif/BINGO/README.tex.md

 \begin{document}
 \maketitle

 There's a $n\times n$ bingo board, one of the $n$ columns, $n$ rows and $2$ diagonals contains prizes, what's the best strategy to open all cells of that line?
-Assuming an equal chance of every $2n+2$ line being the bingo one it goes as follows.
+Assuming an equal chance of all $2n+2$ line being the bingo one it goes as follows.
 \\
 A strategy works as follows: you check a spot $s_i$, if it has the prize you check its neighbors, if it's empty you proceed to $s_{i+1}$. $\{s_i\}_{i\in \{0,\dotsc,k\}}$